Indoor skydiving business generates revenue app. 10,000 – 12,000 per day

 An important part of the shopping mall innovation process is it designing with building evaluation and project visualization.

-One of the key factors that significantly affect the implementation of any project is its implementable design.
+One of the key factors that significantly affect the proceeding of any project is its implementable design.
 No matter how attractive the end result will look, it will not play a role without a reasonable design implementation plan.
 The more complex the project step by step cycle, the more likely it will not be considered.
 Also, many unknowns will play an important role in decision making.
 Nobody wants unusual building requirements.
 Everyone would like to have a ready-made solution just unwrap it for ready to use.
 Similarly, it would be an electronic device on which is written plug and play.

 For large projects such as the construction of vertical wind tunnels in completed shopping centers, the term plug and play can be particularly attractive.